 7. Subscribing to Business and Investing Publications

-Beginners can likely get by on podcasts and YouTube content, but once you advance to more complex investing concepts, it’s a good idea to subscribe to business and investing publications, whether in print or digitally.
+Beginners can likely get by on podcasts and YouTube content, but once you advance to more complex investing concepts, you might want to subscribe to one or two business and investing publications, whether in print or digitally.
 Popular financial magazines include Barron’s, The Economist, Kiplinger’s, Forbes, and Money.
 The Wall Street Journal is a popular resource for monitoring investments.

 Many investment apps now offer access to news about the market.
 If you are using an app rather than a traditional investment firm, see what information they offer access to before signing up for any subscriptions.